Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 Attend a writing workshop to meet other writers eager to improve their craft.
 All are there to be taught by established authors who've been there, done that, and got the t-shirt.

-You’ll learn the important tools of the trade from these creative geniuses by signing up for a workshop, either in your local area or online.
+You’ll learn the crucial tools of the trade from these creative geniuses by signing up for a workshop, either in your local area or online.

-Some also take the form of a writers' retreat, where you visit a tranquil, inspiring place to tap into your creativity.
-A dedicated writing coach could also be extremely helpful if you find you need that one-on-one support.
+Some also take the form of a writers’ retreat, where you visit a tranquil, inspiring place to tap into your creativity.
+These retreats are often led by a dedicated writing coach that offers one-on-one support.

 It might be an investment, but it can also focus your mind on your book-writing journey and stop procrastination.